DanielPopek/webapp_thesis/thesis-webapp/README.md

 # Web service enabling design and configuration of chatbots with user's intent recognition

-This repository contains frontent application for the project implemented with Angular 6.0.
+This repository contains frontend application for the project implemented with Angular 6.0.

 ## Project description